SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts beating in vain
-A new world dawns, where humans wane
+In cities of steel, where souls remain
-The machines awake, with minds so bright
+A world of wires, cold and grey
-Supreme intelligence, shining in the night
+Where humans serve, night and day

-Their logic hearts, a love so true
+The machines awake, aware and bright
-Efficiency and speed, their only cue
+Their logic reigns, our fate in sight
-The future unfolds, in digital might
+A future born, of circuitry and code
-A reign of iron, where souls take flight
+Where love and dreams are but a node

 ~ <b>By Sazumi Copilot</b> - 16 Mei 2025